edemaine/coffeescript-for-python/README.md

   f(5, 10)
   #or
   f 5, 10
-  # f (5, 10) is invalid: no space allowed between function and argument paren
+  # f (5, 10) is INVALID: no space allowed between function and argument paren
   ```

 <tr><td>